-All Trustees undertake induction training with the Local Authority and further training is made available to all Trustees throughout the year.
+All Trustees undertake induction training and further training is made available to all Trustees throughout the year.

 Organisational Structure

 The Coppice Primary School is responsible for the overall running of the school, though this is delegated to our board of Trustees.
 The board of Trustees' principal role is to: